 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the District are described in Note 1 of the notes to the basic financial statements.
-As discussed in Note 2 to the basic financial statements, effective July 1, 2016, the District adopted the provisions of Governmental Accounting Standards Board (GASB) Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, Statement No. 77, Tax Abatement Disclosures, Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans, Statement No. 80, Blending Requirements for Certain Component Unitsan amendment of GASB Statement No. 14, and Statement No. 82, Pension Issues-an amendment of GASB Statements No. 67, No. 68, and No. 73.
+No new accounting policies were adopted that had a significant impact on the financial statements and the application of existing policies was not changed during the fiscal year.
 We noted no transactions entered into by the District during the fiscal year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.